 What is Vestibular Rehabilitation?

 Vestibular Rehabilitation is the use of specific exercises and manual techniques to eliminate or reduce vestibular, balance and equilibrium problems and their secondary effects.
-During your initial assessment our specially trained Victoria Physiotherapists Jennifer Kolot or Rosie Chamberlin will identify the exact circumstances that provoke your symptoms, for example rolling over in bed, turning your head to reverse the car, walking on uneven ground or in the dark.
+During your initial assessment our specially trained Victoria Physiotherapist Jennifer Kolot will identify the exact circumstances that provoke your symptoms, for example rolling over in bed, turning your head to reverse the car, walking on uneven ground or in the dark.
 If appropriate you will be given an exercise program that has been designed to address your specific problems that were outlined in your initial assessment.
-There is one condition that does not require ongoing exercises, that is Benign paroxysmal Positional Vertigo or BPPV, which you can be treated by Jennifer and Rosie.
+There is one condition that does not require ongoing exercises, that is Benign paroxysmal Positional Vertigo or BPPV, which you can be treated by Jennifer.

 Exercise programs usually involve repeated exposure to the circumstances which challenge your vestibular system until it’s response becomes more normal.
 That is, you no longer feel dizzy, nauseous, lose your balance or have blurred vision in those situations.
 This occurs due to a process called “vestibular compensation”.
 Our specially trained Kinesiologist Heidi Nottelman will create a custom exercise program for you.
 As you progress you will be challenged in different ways to continue to get the maximal benefits from your program.